DigiBP/26SS_Tierpark_Goldau/README.md

 Manual CV screening is replaced by an automated scoring system using the Claude API and `CV_Scoring.dmn`.
 Every candidate is evaluated against the same defined criteria and weighted rules, removing individual bias from the screening decision and ensuring consistent, transparent filtering.

 **Automated Candidate Communication**
-All candidate-facing communications — interview invitations, assessment invitations, rejection notices, and contract delivery — are handled automatically by Make scenarios.
+All candidate-facing communications, such as interview invitations, assessment invitations, rejection notices, and contract delivery, are handled automatically by Make scenarios.
 Interview and assessment invitations include a self-service Calendly scheduling link, eliminating back-and-forth email exchanges and ensuring timely, professional communication at every stage.

 **Structured and Digitalised Interview Evaluation**
 The TO-BE process introduces standardised digital forms (`Evaluate.form`) for conducting and evaluating both the interview and assessment.
 All feedback is captured centrally within Camunda, enabling objective comparison and a full audit trail of hiring decisions.